-- Feedback Request: Enables sending the client a feedback rating/review request when a ticket to this department is closed.
+- Feedback Request: Enables sending the client a feedback rating/review request when a closed ticket to this department.

 - Hidden: Specifies if this is a hidden department.

-- POP3 Importing Configuraition: Configuration for POP3.
+- POP3 Importing Configuration: Configuration for POP3.
 Only needed if using the POP3 Import method.

 - Hostname: Hostname for the mail server.

 - POP3 Port: Port for POP3 on the server.

 - Email Address: Email address for login to the mail server.

 - Email Pass: Password for login to the mail server.